Cancelling car insurance upon deregistration: Your guide to hassle-free contract termination

 Kraftfahrt-Bundesamt (KBA) provides detailed statistics on vehicle deregistrations in Germany.

-Kraftfahrt-Bundesamt (KBA) informs about internet-based vehicle registration (iKfz) in Germany.
+Kraftfahrt-Bundesamt (KBA) provides information on internet-based vehicle registration (iKfz) in Germany.

 Wikipedia offers a comprehensive article on car insurance in Germany.